-Title Foundation I Foundation Mathematics Code 4FMH119 4FMH119 Department Science Access Prerequisites None Co-requisites None Aim reinforce fund The aim of this module is to give learners the necessary grounding and reinforce fundamental principles and concepts in mathematics for further study of the subject.
-Content • Bas sic Set Theory, Real I Numbers and Basic Algebraic Concepts:
+Title Foundation Mathematics

+Code 4FMH119 Department Science Access

+Prerequisites None Co-requisites None

+Aim The aim of this module is to give learners the necessary grounding and reinforce fundamental principles and concepts in mathematics for further study of the subject.

+Content Basi ic Set Theory, Real N Numbers and Basic Algebraic Concepts:

-Outcomes The concept of a set and notation, union, intersection, complement, universal set and special sets.
+The appears of a set of the set o Outcomes The concept of a set and notation, union, intersection, complement, universal set and special sets.
 The real number system and the number line.
 Various groups/types of real numbers and their properties in terms of addition, multiplication and rising to a power (and their inverses).
 Mathematical induction as a property of natural numbers.
 Arithmetic and algebraic expressions, sum, difference, product, quotient, like and unlike terms, and factorization.
 Rational numbers (fractions, ratios, proportion, decimal fractions).
 Substitution and changing the subject of a formula.
 Concept of rationalization.
 Exponentials and logarithms.
 Advanced Algebra: Equations (linear and quadratic) and inequalities, Cartesian/cross product, relations and functions, curve sketching for linear, quadratic, cubic functions and the rectangular hyperbola.
 Exponential and logarithmic functions.
 The concept of absolute value and absolute value functions.
 Partial fractions.
-Sequences and series.
-Application of sequences and series in compound increase and decrease problems.
+Sequences and series and decrease problems.
 Analytical Geometry: Fundamental concepts in geometry (point, line segment, straight line etc.).
 The rectangular system of axes (the Cartesian system of axes).
-The distance between two points, coordinates of a mildpoint of a line segment and slope/gradient of a line.
+The distance between two points, coordinates of a midpoint of a line segment and slope/gradient of a line.
 Equations of a straight line, circle, tangents to a circle and perpendicular lines.
 Determination of intersection of various curves on the Cartesian plane.
 The locus of a point.
 Trigonometry: Definitions of trigonometric ratios.
-The concept of a negative angle and trigonometric functions and their graphs.
+The concept of a negative angle and trigonometric ratios of such angles.
+Definition of the radian measure.
+Trigonometric functions and their graphs.
 Periodicity of the sine, cosine and tangent ratios.
 The fundamental identity and other identities derived from it.
 Derivation of compound angle formulae.
 Ratios of special angles.
 Trigonometric identities.
-Trigonometric equations and their graphs.
-Periodicity of the sine, cosine and tangent ratios.
-The fundamental identity and other identities der

-with applications in everyday life.

-Assessment 50% Continuous Assessment Mark

-50% Formal end of module exam

-DP Requirement 40% Continuous Assessment Mark 90% Attendance at lectures and

-tutorials

-L 1
+Trigonometric equations and their general solutions.
+Calculus: Concept of a l Outcomes Eliminate the lack of understanding and/or misunderstanding of fundamental concepts in basic school mathematics. fundamental concepts in basic school mathematics.
+Strengthen the general mathematical foundation onto which advanced mathematical concepts can be built.
+Close the conceptual gaps between school and university mathematics; thereby helping students to pass through without too much effort.
+Kindle interest in mathematics both as a fun subject and a subject Accessment with applications in everyday life.
+Assessment 50% Continuous Assessment Mark 50% Formal end of module exam DP Requirement 40% Continuous Assessment Mark 90% Attendance at lectures and tutorials

-Title Foundation Physics Code 4FPH 119 Department Science Access Prerequisites None Co- requisites None Aim students who did not p potential to succeed at relationship between p erform very well the university. roblem solving a nathematical tech year long course designed to help during their matric but show the The course focuses more on the and conceptual understanding of iniques used in the course include not calculus Content 1.Mathematical Concepts ole Harmonic Motion tric Forces and Electric fields tric potential Energy and acitance ent and Resistance ct Current Circuits Outcomes An ability to compute basic quantities in mechanics and electricity.
+Title Foundation Physics Code 4FPH 119 4FPH 119 Department Science Access Prerequisites None Co- requisites None Aim The foundation physics course is a one year long course designed to help students who did not perform very well during their matric but show the potential to succeed at the university.
+The course focuses more on the relationship between problem solving and conceptual understanding of physics concepts.
+The mathematical techniques used in the course include algebra, geometry, and trigonometry, but not calculus Content 1.Mathematical Concepts Outcomes An ability to compute basic quantities in mechanics and electricity.
 An ability to formulate, analyze and solve a multi-level problem in mechanics and electricity.
 An ability to incorporate non-ideal elements, such as friction, into computations.
 An ability to apply principles of algebra and trigonometry to mechanics and electricity.
-An ability to write a laboratory report Assessment 50% Continuous Assess 50% Formal end of mode ule exam DP Requirement 40% Continuous Assess 90% Attendance at lectu nd tutorials
+An ability to write a laboratory report Assessment 50% Continuous Assessment Mark 50% Formal end of module exam DP Requirement 40% Continuous Assess 90% Attendance at lectu nd tutorials